The Ultimate Guide to EU GDPR Compliance

 The diversity of offenses resulting in penalties has made several organizations vulnerable to fines.
 According to research, 53% of companies believe that they might be fined for non-compliance once GDPR is enforced.

 Further stats predict that the EU can collect as much as 6$ billion in the first year enforcement of GDPR.

 Smaller companies will be affected most by the GDPR because they may not have enough resources to meet the conditions and make necessary arrangements for data protection as per GDPR.

 Here’s a quick GDPR implementation checklist for SMEs to aid them in their preparation for GDPR and minimize their internal disruption:

-- Consent: Under GDPR the consent need to be specific, clear and explicit and any unambiguous consent (like the one taken through pre-ticked boxes) isn’t acceptable under GDPR.
-So evaluate whether for processing data you are relying on consent or not.
+- Consent: Under GDPR the consent needs to be specific, clear, and explicit and any unambiguous consent (like the one taken through pre-ticked boxes) isn’t acceptable under GDPR.
+So, evaluate whether for processing data you are relying on consent or not.
 It’s better to avoid counting upon consent unless it’s essential.

-- Security measures: Review your security measures and policies; put them in place to comply with conditions of GDPR.
-Moreover use encryption while data processing; this will help you evade hefty penalties in case of data breaches.
+- Security measures: Review your security measures and policies; put them in place to comply with the conditions of GDPR.
+Moreover, use encryption while data processing; this will help you evade hefty penalties in case of data breaches.

-- Data protection officer: Check whether your organization is in need of a Data Protection Officer (DPO), if yes, then immediately appoint one for better management of users’ data.
+- Data protection officer: Check whether your organization is in need of a DPO, if yes, then immediately appoint one for better management of users’ data.